2025 QBI Deduction Thresholds: Qualified Business Income and Section 199A

 SEP-IRA: 25% of compensation, $70,000 cap.

-Defined Benefit Plan: $200,000+ for high-income owners near retirement.
+Defined Benefit Plan: actuarially determined contributions for eligible owners near retirement.

-Cash balance plans combined with 401(k): $300,000+ annual contributions for high-income business owners in their 50s-60s.
+Cash balance plans combined with 401(k): larger annual contributions may be available for qualifying high-income business owners in their 50s-60s.

 For a business owner with taxable income at $500,000 and a defined benefit plan absorbing $200,000, taxable income drops to $300,000 — well below the joint threshold and preserving full QBI deductibility.